smartinellimarco/.dotfiles/README.md

 ## Bootstrap file

-Any initialization commands not intended to be backed up in this repository, can be placed in `~/.zsh_bootstrap`.
+Any initialization commands not intended to be backed up in this repository, can be placed in `~/.zsh_bootstrap` which is automatically sourced.

-This file is automatically sourced in interactive and login shells.